asimihsan/notes/[course] natural language processing.md

 -   !!AI implying all these calculations use log base 2.
 -   Perplexity is a measure of effective "branching factor".
+    -   The model is as confused on test data as if it had to choose uniformly and independently among P possibilities per word, where P is the perplexity.
+Source: [Wikipedia:Perplexity](http://en.wikipedia.org/wiki/Perplexity).

 - - -